 One thing is for sure when we apply this type of thinking we end up making better decisions.
 We cannot help doing so because we have objectively reviewed both sides of the issues, and have dug “deep enough” to get at the core of the matter.

 Why Is It So Hard To Do?

 Since most folks do not employ this type of critical thought, or at least not on a regular basis, there must be some reason that only a few people do so.
-And as it turns out, these are the doers and change makers in the world, who have and are making significant impact in all aspects of life.
+And as it turns out, these are the doers and change-makers in the world, who have and are making a significant impact in all aspects of life.

 “There is no labor from which most people shrink as they do from that of sustained and consecutive thought; it is the hardest work in the world.
 This is especially true when truth is contrary to appearances.
 Every appearance in the visible world tends to produce a corresponding form in the mind which observes it; and this can only be prevented by holding the thought of the TRUTH.”

 The power of conditioning is very strong as once our beliefs and the way we perceive the world are in place, it takes sustained effort to change.
 This is because we have all the so-called “proof” to back up our observations, so it is useless to try to convince us differently.

 There is a saying that goes along the lines of, “give me a child until he is seven and I will show you the man”.
 This was attributed to St. Ignatius Loyola as well as to Aristotle.
 This just reaffirms the power of conditioning.

 Given all of our past conditioning, and all the reinforcement of it within our society today, is it any wonder that critical thinking has taken a backseat to acquiescence and obedience to “supposed authority figures”, whether they are telling us the truth or not?
 Once we dig a little deeper into this subject, it becomes a rather sobering experience.